 Coinbase Security Features

 Built-in wallet: Coinbase uses a digital wallet to store your cryptocurrency.
-It further protects your assets with password protection, biometric access controls, and an encrypted 12-word recovery phrase typically used in similar digital wallets.
+It further protects your assets with password protection and an encrypted 12-word recovery phrase typically used in similar digital wallets.

 Cold storage and cryptocurrency vaults: Coinbase stores 98% of cryptocurrency balances in offline cold storage, keeping your assets off the internet and away from hackers.
 It is one of the few exchanges to use such secure offline storage.